Andrea/andrea.github.io/_posts/2015-12-13-Even-more-computation-expressions.markdown

 * Have an if expression with no else
 * There is nothing else on the block

+After reading the [F# language spec](fsharp.org/specs/language-spec/) it seems those are the only two scenarios.

 For example, the following

 {% highlight FSharp%}